 The Craft Beer Marketing Playbook: Principles for effective revenue generation

 This craft beer marketing “playbook” comes from an alternative perspective.
 Not colored by any “pet” theory or approach, it’s instead a collection of observations from the front lines.
+Welcome to our ultimate guide to craft beer marketing for breweries.

 It’s just: